trimstray/test-your-sysadmin-skills/README.md

 What this does:

-- <code>-w "@curl-format.txt"</code> - tells cURL to use our format file
+- `-w "@curl-format.txt"` - tells cURL to use our format file
-- <code>-o /dev/null</code> - redirects the output of the request to /dev/null
+- `-o /dev/null` - redirects the output of the request to /dev/null
-- <code>-s</code> - tells cURL not to show a progress meter
-<code>http://example.com/</code> is the URL we are requesting.
+- `-s` - tells cURL not to show a progress meter `http://example.com/` is the URL we are requesting.
 Use quotes particularly if your URL has "&" query string parameters

 </details>